Colorado Dog Bite Defense Lawyer

 If your dog does get involved in a dog bite incident, it’s important to take videos and pictures.
 Also, note the time and place of the incident as well as details regarding what happened.
 Even if the case is extremely minor, it’s important to document everything, as it could be used to help your case in the future.

 At The Animal Law Firm, our Colorado dog bite defense lawyers see lots of amazing, well-meaning owners who find themselves on the receiving end of a citation from Animal Control for a dog bite.
 The Animal Law Firm is one of the few dog bite defense firms in the country.
-So, if you are given a criminal citation or sued in civil court for monetary damages for your dog allegedly biting someone, call us today at 303-623-4000 for a free 30-minute consultation on how we can help protect you and your dog!
+So, if you are given a criminal citation or sued in civil court for monetary damages for your dog allegedly biting someone, call us today at 1-844-PET-LAWYER (1-844-738-5299) for a 30-minute consultation charged at $100 (*consultation fee is non-refundable upon booking) on how we can help protect you and your dog!

 You may do what you can to make sure your dog never attacks a person, but these incidents happen all the time, and it can happen even with a dog that has never bitten before.
 If your dog is accused of biting someone or another dog, you should know that you could be held liable for a dog bite injury either in criminal court with criminal penalties or in civil court with money damages.
 Therefore, you should know what steps you should take right away.